From Words to Amino Acids: Does the Curse of Depth Persist?: Problem Setup

 \section{Problem Setup}

 In this section, we briefly describe the PLM families included in our study and the evaluation setting used to assess depth efficiency across models and scales.

 \paragraph{Models.} Our model set is chosen to reflect the main training paradigms and to cover both sequence-only and multimodal settings.
 In particular, the selected models vary along two main axes that are central to our study: i) \textbf{training objectives}, namely masked-token prediction, autoregressive next-token prediction, and discrete diffusion, and ii) \textbf{input modality}, ranging from sequence-only encoders to models that incorporate additional protein signals such as structural and functional information.
-As sequence-only PLMs, we include ESM2 \citep{lin2023esm2}, a widely-used family of masked encoders that serve as a standard baseline, DPLM \citep{wang2024dplm}, Profluent-E1 \citep{jain2025e1}, and ProGen2 \citep{nijkamp2023progen2}.
+As sequence-only PLMs, we include ESM2 \citep{lin2023esm2}, a widely used family of masked encoders that serves as a standard baseline, DPLM \citep{wang2024dplm}, Profluent-E1 \citep{jain2025e1}, ProGen2 \citep{nijkamp2023progen2}, and ProGen3 \citep{bhatnagar2025progen3}.
 Notably, while E1 is sequence-only, it is trained in a retrieval-augmented setting by conditioning on additional unaligned homolog sequences.
 As multimodal PLMs, we include ESM3 \citep{hayes2025esm3}, a masked model trained on protein sequence, structure, and function, and DPLM2 \citep{wang2025dplm2}, an upgraded version of DPLM trained jointly on protein sequence and structure.
-Furthermore, to enable consistent comparisons across all families, we restrict our analysis to the sequence input pathway for every model, including multimodal models.
+Furthermore, to enable consistent comparisons across all families, we first conduct our analysis on the sequence input pathway for every model, including multimodal models, and separately analyze the structure and multimodal pathways of the multimodal models afterwards.
 Finally, for each model family, we consider all publicly available sizes, allowing us to quantify how depth-dependent effects evolve with scale.
 A full description of the models is provided in \cref{app:models}.